USS San Diego (CL-53): Decommissioning and sale

 San Diego was decommissioned and placed in the Pacific Reserve Fleet on 4 November 1946, berthed at Bremerton, Washington.
 She was redesignated CLAA-53 on 18 March 1949.
 10 years later, she was struck from the Naval Vessel Register, on 1 March 1959.
 She was sold in December 1960 to Todd Shipyards, Seattle, Washington.
 Her bell is on the current San Diego (LPD-22).

 Awards

 USS San Diego (CL 53) memorial, April 2012.

-USS San Diego (CL-53) received 18 Battle Stars for service in World War II, placing her among the Most decorated US ships of World War II.
+USS San Diego (CL-53) received 18 Battle Stars for service in World War II, placing her among the most decorated US Naval vessels of World War II.

 Following is a list of the campaigns participated in: